CreateTechified/ReTechified-Mod/README.md

   </a>
 </p>

-> A mod which updates many textures for Create: Techified.
-Basically a resource pack.
+> General texture/datapack mod for Create: Techified.
+The stuff that I cant do with MCreator.

 ### 🏠 [Homepage](https://curseforge.com/minecraft/mc-mods/retechified-mod)